-The text of and illustrations in this document are licensed by Red Hat under a Creative Commons Attribution-Share Alike 3.0 Unported license ("CC-BY-SA").
-An explanation of CC-BY-SA is available at
+Except as otherwise noted below, the text of and illustrations in this documentation are licensed by Red Hat under the Creative Commons Attribution-Share Alike 3.0 Unported license .
+If you distribute this document or an adaptation of it, you must provide the URL for the original version.

-<http://creativecommons.org/licenses/by-sa/3.0/>

-.
-In accordance with CC-BY-SA, if you distribute this document or an adaptation of it, you must provide the URL for the original version.